benchoncy/vagrant-workstation-boxes/README.md

 Once packer is complete, you can navigate to `box-files/<TARGET_BOX>/` and run `vagrant up` to run the local box in vagrant.

+> **_NOTE:_**  Vagrant will boot the virtualbox vm with 4 cores and 8gb of RAM, if you do not have this available edit the Vagrantfile accordingly.

 #### Packer variables

 The follwing variables can be passed to `packer build` using the `-var` flag: